katieborlie/credit-risk-classification/README.md

 ### Summary

- * Analysis show that collected data can be effectively used to train and test the Machine Learning Classification Model.
+ * Analysis shows that collected data can be effectively used to train and test the Machine Learning Classification Model.

  * Randomly oversampling the data helps us to get higher balanced accuracy and recall scores.
 With higher recall values, a model can predict risky loans more accurately.